 OData Connection Manager

-An OData connection manager enables a package to connect to an OData source.
-An OData Source component connects to an OData source using an OData connection manager and consumes data from the service.
-See OData Sourcesection for detailed information including the installation instructions for these components.
+Use an OData connection manager to connect to an OData source.
+An OData Source component connects to an OData source by using an OData connection manager and consumes data from the service.
+For more info, see OData Source.

 You can add a new OData Connection Manager to an SSIS package in three ways: